aat-sentinel/FC-Betaflight/README.md

 # Betaflight versions precompiled for Sentinel

-A pull request for the Sentinal AAT will shortly submitted into betaflight Until that version is release, the Betaflight FC's can be flashed manually using teh following process
+A pull request for the Sentinal AAT will shortly submitted into betaflight.
+Until that version is release, the Betaflight FC's can be flashed manually using the following process

 ## Betaflight flash process (when using same version as existing board)
 * Backup / dump CLI contents of your existing board into a file